 A Word About Grade Point Average (GPA)

 Professional school admissions are competitive and a strong GPA certainly gives you an edge.
 GPA requirements are not equal among schools, but one above 3.50, especially in the natural sciences, is highly desired.
-Medical schools evaluate your science GPA and your non-science GPA.
+Dental schools evaluate your science GPA and your non-science GPA.
 GPAs do not signify intelligence, but are a long-term indicator of your performance as a student.
 Having a strong GPA demonstrates motivation, discipline, and commitment to academic excellence.

 Your Cleveland State GPA may very well differ from your professional school application GPA.
 You can calculate your GPA, both non-science and BCPM (Biology, Chemistry, Physics and Math) by using this GPA Calculator.

 A student is a lot more than just a GPA.
 On the other hand, it would also be a big mistake to ignore completely the significance of a grade point average.
 Both low and high grades are earned over a period of time.
-(And, yes, schools can easily spot when somebody is trying to “pad” their GPA.).

 Dental, veterinary, pharmacy and medical schools are looking for intelligent problem-solvers, so don't let a problem transcript stand in your way.
 Focus on earning good grades one semester at a time.